Explore AA Meetings in Ottawa

 Choose meetings that fit into your schedule to ensure you can attend regularly.
 Consistency is key to the success of the program.

-Try Different Formats
+Explore Different Meeting Formats

 AA meetings come in various formats, including discussion-based, speaker-focused, and mixed formats.
 Try different types to see which one resonates with you the most.

-Look for a Comfortable Location
+Find a Convenient and Comfortable Location

 Whether you prefer the hustle and bustle of the city center or the tranquility of the suburbs, choose a meeting location where you feel comfortable.